How Do I Get Started with my Claim?

 For example, collisions between cars and motorcycles frequently occur when the motorcycle is making a left turn across the lane in which the car is traveling or making a right turn to enter the flow of traffic.
 Adjusters routinely attempt to place some of the responsibility upon the motorcyclist.
 This can lead to protracted negotiations and could force a motorcyclist to accept less than the full cost of repairs unless the person is willing to go to court.

-Two key questions personal injury attorneys need answered before advising clients whether or not to settle are: What is the likelihood of prevailing at trial, and how much might the jury award in damages?
+Two key questions personal injury attorneys need to be answered before advising clients whether or not to settle are: What is the likelihood of prevailing at trial, and how much might the jury award in damages?
 A settlement is usually less than you would expect to receive at trial, but the advantages offered by a settlement include:

 - It avoids the risk of a panel of jurors awarding you less or, even worse, siding with the defendant and awarding you nothing because they believe you were at fault.